avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. I was the first public interest [intervenor](https://www.merriam-webster.com/dictionary/intervenor) in the history of the _OEB_ to be awarded costs - at the suggestion of the _OEB_!

 2. In a nutshell [marginal cost pricing](https://en.wikipedia.org/wiki/Marginal_cost) is also referred to as "congestion pricing".
-The majority of consumers understand that the price for road tolls or parking lots or hotels etc. should be much higher during peak usage periods.
+The majority of consumers understand that the price for road tolls or parking lots or tourism facilities, etc., should be much higher during peak usage periods.
 The same principle holds true for electric power generation.
-Generating stations that run 24x7, e.g. nuclear, generate much cheaper electricity than using gas turbines that are designed to run during peak load periods that occur a few hundred hours per year.
-But for the past 50 years consumers were used to flat rates.
+Therefore it was always recommended to activate electric water boilers in the middle of the night (and similarly today when charging electric vehicles), but the flat rate system provided no price incentive to do so.
+Generation "base" stations that run 24x7, e.g. nuclear, produce less expensive electricity than "intermediate" coal station designed to run 8 hours a day, and there are huge differences in the price of electricity from gas turbines designed to run during peak loads that occur a few hundred hours per year (e.g. during extreme weather conditions).
+But for the previous 50 years consumers were used to flat rates.

 3. Due to intense political pressure from the mineral smelting industry, who relied upon subsidized electricity prices and who directly employed tens of thousands of people and who threatened to leave the province if the subsidies were removed, the Ontario government caved in to the pressure, and forced the public electric utility, then called [Ontario Hydro](https://en.wikipedia.org/wiki/Ontario_Hydro), to withdraw their case after the hearings had already begun.
 I became the primary intervenor at the hearings to present the case for [marginal cost pricing](https://www.britannica.com/money/marginal-cost-pricing).

 4. I published a full page op-ed about the hearings in Canada's then newspaper of record [The Globe and Mail](https://www.theglobeandmail.com/).
-In that article I proposed to immediately economically rationalize electricty prices, while simultaneously granting the smelting industry with gradually decreasing annual subsidies to help them make the transition to the new pricing scheme.
-My proposal was a political "no go" because the politicians could never sell to the general public granting any explicit subsidies to some of the wealthiest corporations in the province, even though it was clear that subsidized electric prices fostered general growth of electric power consumption with the concomitant outrageous financial consequences associated with expanding generation capacity.
-Instead the politicians preferred to treat the general public as fools by arguing that maintaining the current pricing scheme did not constitute a subsidy.
+In that article I proposed to immediately economically rationalize electricity prices, while simultaneously granting the smelting industry with gradually decreasing annual subsidies to help them make the transition to the new pricing scheme.
+My proposal was a political "non-starter" because the politicians could never sell to the general public granting explicit subsidies to some of the wealthiest corporations in the province, even though it was clear that subsidized electric prices fostered general growth of electric power consumption with the concomitant outrageous financial consequences associated with expanding generation capacity (i.e. at the time building new nuclear power stations).
+Instead the politicians preferred to treat the general public as fools by arguing that maintaining the _status quo_ of flat pricing (and even worse by granting discounts to industrial consumers) did not constitute a subsidy.

 5. I initially learned about the hearings from a course in my MBA program (1976) when I complained to the Ontario Hydro economic team (beside the Univ campus) about the mediocre _B_ grade my professor gave me on my term paper.

-6. I had legal standing because I paid an electric bill of about \$25 a month!
+At the same time I had my discussions with the economic team, the government ordered them to withdraw their proposal.
+They suggested to me that I join the hearings as a public interest intervenor to advocate _marginal cost pricing_ in their stead, and that they would give me behind the scenes technical support.
+I agreed to their proposal.
+I would have the exact same legal standing as the smelting industry because I paid an electric bill of about \$25 a month!

-7. This job was a formative learning experience for me that subsequently effected my whole life because I learned that a single individual can effectively stand up to the corruption of large business and government.
+6. This job was a formative learning experience for me that subsequently effected my whole life because I learned that a single individual can effectively stand up to the corruption of large business and government.
 With perfect hindsight, it was clearly a case of Divine intervention (Hebrew: _Hashgacha Pratit_).
-Years later in my life in Israel, I became involved in a number of community service projects, where I learned that a single individual can make a difference and successfully hold their ground against government corruption.
+Years later in my life in Israel, I became involved in a number of community service projects where I showed that a single individual can make a difference and successfully push back against government corruption.

 </details>
 $endif